 Get to Know Retiro, the District in Madrid

-Retiro district counts with a population of approximately 125.000 residents and is made up by the following neighborhoods: Pacífico, Adelfas, Estrella, Ibiza, Jerónimos and Niño Jesús.
+Retiro district has a population of approximately 125.000 residents and is made up of the following neighborhoods: Pacífico, Adelfas, Estrella, Ibiza, Jerónimos, and Niño Jesús.

-Altogether is bordering with Paseo del Prado and with the districts of Arganzuela and Salamanca.
+Altogether, it is bordered by Paseo del Prado and the districts of Arganzuela and Salamanca.

 What to see in Retiro district

-Because it is strategic, location the district is considered the best and most residential area with a large number of apartments for rent.
+Because of its strategic location, the district is considered the best and most residential area, with a large number of apartments for rent.

-It is also worth to mention the proximity with Santiago Bernabéu stadium in Chamartín district and the connection with Paseo de la Castellana, a great traffic artery.
-Where is as well located the financial hub of the city.
+It is also worth mentioning the proximity to Santiago Bernabéu stadium in Chamartín district and the connection with Paseo de la Castellana, a great traffic artery.
+Where is the financial hub of the city.

-As we mentioned above, is important to highlight the Retiro Park, which is the best known park in Madrid and a lung of the city.
+As we mentioned above, it is important to highlight Retiro Park, which is the best-known park in Madrid and a lung of the city.

-One of the main streets of this district is Paseo del Prado, where there are many shops, as well bars and restaurants.
+One of the main streets of this district is Paseo del Prado, where there are many shops as well as bars and restaurants.
 It is a very good leisure area.

 Architecture of Retiro district

-Among these monuments, we can mention the famous “Puerta de Alcalá” with its majestic columns and Ionic style or the “Palace of Cibeles” with an eclectic architecture.
+Among these monuments, we can mention the famous “Puerta de Alcalá” with its majestic columns and iconic style, or the “Palace of Cibeles” with its eclectic architecture.

-In addition, were built spectacular gardens and museums, which is why the architecture is traditional and authentic.
+In addition, spectacular gardens and museums were built, which is why the architecture is traditional and authentic.
 Besides, you can notice the architecture is also very different depending on its neighborhoods.

-For example, in Pacífico neighborhood we can find small buildings from the twentieth century renovated for housing but with historic façade; and modernist buildings.
+For example, in Pacífico neighborhood, we can find small buildings from the twentieth century renovated for housing but with historic façades and modernist buildings.